laingangiang2006/Clear-Lens/README.md

 ### News Feed Integration
 Live headlines are fetched from three RSS feeds via the [AllOrigins](https://allorigins.win/) CORS proxy:
-- BBC News — `feeds.bbci.co.uk/news/rss.xml`
+- BBC News: `feeds.bbci.co.uk/news/rss.xml`
-- The Guardian — `theguardian.com/world/rss`
+- The Guardian: `theguardian.com/world/rss`
-- Reuters — `feeds.reuters.com/reuters/topNews`
+- Reuters: `feeds.reuters.com/reuters/topNews`

 Falls back gracefully to a curated static pool if feeds are unavailable.

 ### Authentication & Storage
-- Sign Up / Sign In with email and password (passwords stored as Base64 in `localStorage` — suitable for demo/hackathon use).
+- Sign Up / Sign In with email and password (passwords stored as Base64 in `localStorage` which is suitable for demo/hackathon use).
 - Google Sign-In simulated for demo purposes.
 - All user data, analyses, and sessions are stored in a single `Clear Lens_data` key in `localStorage`.
 - Archive supports search by title/source, filter by bias direction (Left / Center / Right), and sort by date or confidence score.